-How Pink Floyd Ended Up Documenting Their Final Tour With ‘Pulse’
+How Pink Floyd Documented Their Final Tour on ‘Pulse’

 When Pink Floyd began their expansive world tour behind 1994's The Division Bell, David Gilmour and company had no intention of documenting the jaunt with a live LP.
 But a series of logistical moves resulted in their double-disc concert set Pulse, which was released on May 29, 1995.